-In our Suriname division, we have created "Standard Operational Procedures Manual" for most of our activities which set out instructions for workers to carry out routine operations.
+In our Suriname division, we have created "Standard Operational Procedures Manual", which set out instructions for workers to carry out routine operations, for most of our activities.
 It not only forms the basis of on-the-job training to our employees but also assists us to improve the overall operation efficiency and uniformity of performance in the long run.
-The procedures will be explained to each new employee before they begin their job and refreshments are given annually or whenever needed.
+The procedures will be explained to each new employee before they begin their job and refresher courses are organised annually or whenever needed.
 All trainings are registered in a database which allows the managers to keep trace of the training records of each employee even if the training was given in another location.